NeuroDataDesign/orange-panda-f16s17/ProblemStatement.md

          1. EEG headset that we already have access to has both Bluetooth and phone connection capabilities.
 Look into designing and external app that collects specific data after the Bluetooth has been paired.
          2. Once becoming an official part of treatment, is more likely to be pushed to be accepted by insurance companies.
    1. What are each of the parts of the approach?
       1. Scientifically
-        i.
-A wide sample size, both clinically depressed or considered ìnormalî and check for baseline for each and see if theyíre different ii.
-To figure out the maximum ìsafeî emotional distress level
+         2. A wide sample size, both clinically depressed or considered ‚Äúnormal‚Äù and check for baseline for each and see if they‚Äôre different
+         3. To figure out the maximum ‚Äúsafe‚Äù emotional distress level
-                2. Technologically
+      4. Technologically
-                        I. Lower manufacture costs (making something in China) Ii.
-Emerging companies to help with solar technology
+         5. Lower manufacture costs (making something in China)
+         6. Emerging companies to help with solar technology
       3. Organizational/Financially
-                        I. Designing apps as mentioned above
+         4. Designing apps as mentioned above
-                        Ii.
-Marketing it to be widely accepted such that insurance companies have to accept it as a treatment
+         5. Marketing it to be widely accepted such that insurance companies have to accept it as a treatment
    1. How will each of these disparate parts be coordinated to bridge these gaps and then solve the larger problem?
         Eventually, these parts will be coordinated to set a floor and a ceiling to ensure human safety in their emotions  and hopefully cause a lower suicide rate
    1. How is this approach different from the status quo?